Chrystian Barletta: São Bernardo

 On 15 March 2022, Chrystian agreed to join Série B side Chapecoense; announced on 6 April, the deal was later revealed as a loan from São Bernardo, as his economic and federative rights were acquired by Elenko Sports, and he was subsequently assigned to São Bernardo.
-He regularly used for Chape during the 2022 Série B, as the club avoided relegation.
+He regularly featured for Chape during the 2022 Série B, as the club avoided relegation.

 On 12 December 2022, Chrystian was announced by São Bernardo as an addition for the 2023 Campeonato Paulista.
 He impressed for the side during the tournament, scoring four times as the club reached the quarterfinals.

 Corinthians

 On 14 March 2023, São Bernardo announced the transfer of Chrystian to Corinthians.